 A leave of absence with pay will be granted to a regular District employee subpoenaed as a witness in a matter related to an event or transaction involving the employee which occurred in the course of their duties or called for jury duty as long as any compensation the employee receives for such duty, except for meal and mileage reimbursements, is waived or signed over to the District.
-Regularly scheduled work time lost because of such duty shall not affect the employee's accrual of vacation, sick, or personal holiday paid leave time.
+Regularly scheduled work time lost because of such duty shall not affect the employee's accrual of paid leave time.